Mobile Design Systems – Tips and Examples

 What if you could sync the code components from a mobile design system and use them in design?
 UXPin’s Merge technology allows you to bring coded UI components to UXPin’s design editor and use them to build functional prototypes.
-Request access to UXPin Merge and reach the new heights of consistency.
+Reach the new heights of consistency.
+Request access to UXPin Merge.

 The Importance of a Mobile Design System

 Many design systems include responsive components, which are great for web app usage but might not be suitable for native mobile applications.
 For example, UI elements like alerts, snackbars, date pickers, etc., render differently on iOS vs. Android native applications.

 It’s not unusual for an Android app to use a floating action button (FOB), whereas this component doesn’t exist on iOS, which may confuse Apple users.

 So, a responsive design system alone isn’t enough when designing a native user experience.
 UX designers must create a mobile design system that adheres to platform-specific policies, guidelines, UI patterns, best practices, and constraints.

 One of the most significant benefits of a design system is cohesion and consistency.
 Teams deliver projects with minimal design drift and errors when everyone uses the same component library.

 Native applications can disrupt this cohesion and consistency by rendering shapes, sizes, colors, and other UI elements differently to the design system’s guidelines.

 A great example of this inconsistency is how Trade Me’s component library changed after implementing a mobile design system.
 You will notice that the app’s buttons looked more like native buttons before implementation.
 The redesign helped align these components with the web component library to deliver a more consistent and cohesive cross-platform user experience.